julianahock/poetry/readme.md

 and then do pull requests to the other three people in the group for it to merge with the main again

-so hopefully now we can sort of get going with this website
+so hopefully now we can sort of get going with this poetry website project

 -benji